Logo Registration in India – An Overview

 The trademark is examined before being published in the Trade Marks Journal.
 The application for the registration of a logo has a four-month frozen period during which opposition or third parties may still object.
 The Registry will hold a hearing if a party files an opposition to make sure the parties have enough evidence to support their allegations.

-The Registrar of the relevant trademark register makes a decision based on the case's facts and supporting documentation in favour of either party.
+The Registrar of the relevant trademark register makes a decision based on the case's facts and supporting paper works in favour of either party.

 After being reviewed, the trademark is then published in the Trade Marks Journal.
 During the four-month freeze period following the submission of the logo registration application, third parties may submit an opposition.
 The Registry will hold a hearing if a party files an objection to make sure the parties have enough evidence to back up their allegations.
 The Registrar of the appropriate Trademark Registry then renders a decision in favour of either side based on the case's facts and supporting evidence.